internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 If you have never set up Google OAuth, I suggest you [follow the Supabase guide on integrating Google OAuth and creating the signin callback](https://supabase.com/docs/guides/auth/social-login/auth-google?queryGroups=platform&platform=web&queryGroups=environment&environment=client&queryGroups=framework&framework=express).
 You'll see a quick section here for the local development setup, but I think you should [look at the dedicated section instead for better clarity](https://supabase.com/docs/guides/local-development/overview#use-auth-locally).

-By default, I believe your `config.toml` should have this:
+By default, I believe your `config.toml` should have this somewhere:

 ```yaml
 [auth.external.apple]